 When our vinyl department manager is provided with the correct information it will take up to 5 weeks until the test presses will be finished and back at the warehouse.
 After the final check it takes an additional 4 weeks until the finished copies are ready for distribution.

 After your record is released you can receive a sales report every 6 weeks.
 An example of such a report can be found here.
 Your profit of vinyl sales will be determined by the following:

-Profits can be either paid back to the label through an invoice but in some scenarios labels prefer to use their profit as a backup for future releases.
+Profits can be either paid back to the label through an invoice or used as backup for future releases.

 Promotion is done by the label.
-Advertisement on shops as Red Eye and Juno like highlighting certain release are made by the marketing staff of those shops solely.
+Advertisement on shops as Red Eye and Juno, like highlighting a certain release, are made by the marketing staff of those shops solely.